Which Criteria AreUsed for the Classification of Plants

 Phylogenetic Relationships

 While morphology is a traditional and accessible method, modern plant classification increasingly relies on phylogenetic relationships.
 This approach focuses on the evolutionary history of plants, using genetic and molecular data to determine how species are related.
-Worth adding: phylogenetics examines shared characteristics that result from common ancestry rather than convergent evolution.
+But phylogenetics examines shared characteristics that result from common ancestry rather than convergent evolution.
 Take this case: the presence of specific DNA sequences or protein structures can reveal how closely related two plant species are.

 Reproductive Methods